hyukjekwon/genre_id/README.md

 ```

 # usage
-To get the genre of multiple songs in a spreadsheet:
+### To get the genre of multiple songs in a spreadsheet:

 ```
 python3 genre_id.py -csv yourcsv.csv
 ```
+Assuming none of the songs don't exist on Itunes, it should create a new csv file containing the genres of each song.

-To get the genre of a single song:
+### To get the genre of a single song:

 ```
 python3 genre_id.py query